ankane/searchkick/README.md

 - misspellings - `zuchini` matches `zucchini`
 - custom synonyms - `qtip` matches `cotton swab`

-Plus, you can:

-- query like SQL
-- boost popular documents
-- continually improve results from conversions
+Plus, you can query like SQL and **continually improve results** from conversions

 Powered by Elasticsearch